 To improve a culture of Detractors:

-The risk is that COVID-19 has increased the number of stayers within our companies.
 How do we ignite purpose and passion within these employees and inspire them to bring their best, at a time when your company needs it to survive and thrive?

 To improve a culture of Stayers:

 These employees are talented, self-motivated and driven to deliver high-quality work.
 However, while they often start off highly engaged, they usually are only engaged for as long as it benefits their own interests – their current role or your company might be a stepping stone for them.
-This means they don’t often consider the bigger picture or mission of the company, and can sometimes go rogue if decisions don’t suit them.
+This means they don’t always consider the bigger picture or mission of the company, and can sometimes go rogue if decisions don’t suit them.

 To improve a culture of Go-Getters: